Initial-One/Java-humanify/README.md

 Issues and PRs are welcome:
 - Use feature branches and keep changes small/testable.
-- Follow the existing code style and layout conventions.
+- Follow the existing code style and project structure.

 ---